 8. Enjoy!
 If you’re among the increasing number of people whose extended family members completely accept – and affirm – your child’s sexual orientation and gender identity, that wonderful.
 In that case, I invite you to find every opportunity to make your views known, through speaking, writing and taking action by standing up against homophobia, transphobia, racism, xenophobia, misogyny and anything that seeks to “other” those who should be treated as a neighbor.
 Hug your child, hug yourself, and enjoy the holidays!

 Serendipitydodah for Moms is a private Facebook group created as an extension of the Serendipitydodah blog.
-The group is secret so that only members can find it or see what is posted in the group.
+The group is set up so only members can see who is in the group and what is posted there.
 The group was started in June 2014 and presently has more than 2,000 members.
 The space was specifically created for open minded Christian moms who have LGBT kids and want to develop and maintain healthy, loving, authentic relationships with their LGBT kids.

 For more info email firstname.lastname@example.org